jonmayo7/aire-mini/docs/MISSION_3_PLAN.md

 ON cycles FOR ALL
 USING (auth.uid() = user_id);
 ```

-**Verification:**
+3. Verify policy was created successfully

+**Verification (after implementation):**
 - Test that users can only see their own cycles
 - Test that users cannot insert cycles for other users
 - Test that users cannot update/delete other users' cycles

 ### Phase 4: Environment Variables

+**⚠️ USER ACTION:** This should be completed after Phase 1 (when we create the verification code)

 #### Step 4.1: Add Vercel Environment Variable
 **Variable:** `SUPABASE_JWT_SECRET`

-**How to get:**
+**User Action Required:**
-1. Go to Supabase Dashboard → Settings → API
+1. Go to Supabase Dashboard → Your Project → Settings → API
-2. Copy "JWT Secret" (not the anon key or service role key)
+2. Copy "JWT Secret" (NOT the anon key or service role key - it's a separate field)
-3. Add to Vercel project environment variables
+3. Go to Vercel Dashboard → Your Project → Settings → Environment Variables
+4. Add new variable: `SUPABASE_JWT_SECRET` = [paste JWT Secret value]
+5. Apply to all environments: Production, Preview, Development
+6. Redeploy if needed for changes to take effect

 **Note:** This is different from `SUPABASE_SERVICE_ROLE` - it's specifically for JWT verification